antonfirsov/docs/2021/09-Sep/filestream/filestream.md

 |           SeekBackward | .NET 5.0 |      1024 | Asynchronous |     5,354.25 μs |  1.00 |       200 B |
 |           SeekBackward | .NET 6.0 |      1024 | Asynchronous |        66.63 μs |  0.01 |       272 B |

-The increased amount of allocated memory comes from the abstraction layer that we have [introduced](https://github.com/dotnet/runtime/pull/47128) to support the .NET 5 Compatibility mode, which also helped increase the code maintainability: we now have a few separate `FileStream` [strategy](https://en.wikipedia.org/wiki/Strategy_pattern) implementations instead of one with _a lot_ of `if` blocks.
+The increased amount of allocated memory comes from the abstraction layer that we [introduced](https://github.com/dotnet/runtime/pull/47128) to support the .NET 5 Compatibility mode, which also helped increase the code maintainability: we now have a few separate `FileStream` [strategy](https://en.wikipedia.org/wiki/Strategy_pattern) implementations instead of one with _a lot_ of `if` blocks.

 #### Unix